-- Begin with a gentle yoga or flow class that allows participants to move through poses in short amounts of time.
-This loosens the joints without applying unnecessary pressure.
+- Beginning with a gentle yoga or flow class that allows participants to move through poses in short amounts of time.

-- Try to practice yoga later in the day, after joints have had a chance to loosen up.
-People with RA should speak to their healthcare professional about whether to practice yoga during a flare-up.
+People with RA should speak with a healthcare professional about whether to practice yoga during a flare-up.

 Transcutaneous electrical stimulation (TENS) works through a device that uses small electrode pads to send an electrical signal that reduces the body’s pain response.
-The theory is that it may also trigger natural pain-relieving hormones in the brain.
+It may also trigger natural pain-relieving hormones in the brain.

-Acupuncture comes from traditional Chinese medicine (TCM).
-During a treatment session, an acupuncture practitioner will insert very thin stainless-steel needles into specific points on the body to help relieve a range of symptoms.
+During a treatment session, an acupuncture practitioner inserts thin stainless-steel needles into specific points on the body to help relieve a range of symptoms.